Motueka and Massacre Bay (electorate): Population centres

 In the 1860 electoral redistribution, the House of Representatives increased the number of representatives by 12, reflecting the immense population growth since the original electorates were established in 1853.
 The redistribution created 15 additional electorates with between one and three members.
-The Motueka and Massacre Bay electorate was split up, and about half the area went to the electorate, and the other half went to the electorate.
+The Motueka and Massacre Bay electorate was split up, and about half the area went to the Motueka electorate, and the other half went to the Collingwood electorate.

 History

 During the 1st and 2nd New Zealand Parliament, Motueka and Massacre Bay was represented by three Members of Parliament: Alfred Christopher Picard 1853–55, Charles Parker 1855–56, and Herbert Curtis 1856–60.
 Picard died on 17 September 1855, only two days after the dissolution of the 1st Parliament.
 The was contested by Edward Dodson Salisbury and Charles Parker, with Parker being successful.
 On nomination day, David Jennings was also nominated but he withdrew prior to the election.